nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The proposed undo/redo mechanism is facilitated by `VersionedHealthContact`.
 It extends `HealthContact` with an undo/redo history, stored internally as an `healthContactStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedHealthContact#commit()` — Saves the current health contact state in its history.
+* `VersionedHealthContact#commit()` — Saves the current HealthContact state in its history.
-* `VersionedHealthContact#undo()` — Restores the previous health contact state from its history.
+* `VersionedHealthContact#undo()` — Restores the previous HealthContact state from its history.
-* `VersionedHealthContact#redo()` — Restores a previously undone health contact state from its history.
+* `VersionedHealthContact#redo()` — Restores a previously undone HealthContact state from its history.

 These operations are exposed in the `Model` interface as `Model#commitHealthContact()`, `Model#undoHealthContact()` and `Model#redoHealthContact()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedHealthContact` will be initialized with the initial health contact state, and the `currentStatePointer` pointing to that single health contact state.
+The `VersionedHealthContact` will be initialized with the initial HealthContact state, and the `currentStatePointer` pointing to that single HealthContact state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th patient in the health contact.
-The `delete` command calls `Model#commitHealthContact()`, causing the modified state of the health contact after the `delete 5` command executes to be saved in the `healthContactStateList`, and the `currentStatePointer` is shifted to the newly inserted health contact state.
+The user executes `delete 5` command to delete the 5th patient in the HealthContact.
+The `delete` command calls `Model#commitHealthContact()`, causing the modified state of the HealthContact after the `delete 5` command executes to be saved in the `healthContactStateList`, and the `currentStatePointer` is shifted to the newly inserted HealthContact state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new patient.
-The `add` command also calls `Model#commitHealthContact()`, causing another modified health contact state to be saved into the `healthContactStateList`.
+The `add` command also calls `Model#commitHealthContact()`, causing another modified HealthContact state to be saved into the `healthContactStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitHealthContact()`, so the health contact state will not be saved into the `healthContactStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitHealthContact()`, so the HealthContact state will not be saved into the `healthContactStateList`.

 </div>

 Step 4.
 The user now decides that adding the patient was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoHealthContact()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous health contact state, and restores the health contact to that state.
+The `undo` command will call `Model#undoHealthContact()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous HealthContact state, and restores the HealthContact to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)